akimach/chrome-addon-dsxyliea/README.md

 Souce code used by [Victor Widell](https://github.com/geon)'s [webpage](http://geon.github.io/programming/2016/03/03/dsxyliea).

-**Cation** : This add-on is a Toy program.
+**CAUTION** : This add-on is a Toy program.
 If you try this, I recommend you uninstall.

 ## Demo